wp-plugins/fancy-gallery/readme.txt

 = 1.5 =
 * Replaced lightbox with a new responsive one
 * Replaced admin menu icon
-* Completely refactored PHP code
+* Completely re-factored PHP code

 = 1.4.4 =
 * Fixed the edit image section